 To investigate this topic 22 female handball players in Tromsø (Norway) were recruited to perform a testing of physiological sports-specific capabilities such as the maximal lifting weight in a 1 repetition maximum (1RM) back squat using a Smith machine, maximal handgrip strength, maximal vertical jumping ability, modified agility T-test and sprint ability, all tested in three critical phases (EFP, OV, MLP) of the MC.
 The subjects were divided into a) naturally menstruating group (NMG), b) oral contraceptive group (OCG) and c) hormonal implants group (HIG).
 In total, 10 subjects completed the MC-phase based testing.
 The MC phases were confirmed through serum hormonal levels determined from blood samples and saliva tests taken each of three test days during one MC.
 The testing took place from April 2022 - May 2022, and due to Covid-reasons this was during the end of the season for most players.
+As the study was considered by the regional ethical committee to be outside their mandate, the study protocol was approved by the Norwegian center for research data (NSD).

-Equipment and procedure
+3.3 Equipment and procedure